meyrasahin/LanguageLearningApp/README.md

 Technologies such as SpringBoot, PostgreSQL, HTML, CSS, Bootstrap were used in this application.

+You can examine the Img folder to see the application screens.

+Also, you can use this link(https://egeuni.atlassian.net/wiki/spaces/LLA/overview?homepageId=164022) to access the documentation about the application.

 ## The implemented use case is:
 USE CASE: Taking The End-Of-Course Exam